Life moves quickly for everyone involved with AO, but if you’re Martin Cross, it might not move quick enough!

 Luckily, I got offered a different role in the Goods In office.
 Within a year I got the opportunity to be team lead and at the same time I started in AO’s STAR programme.

 By 2014, I was Inventory Supervisor looking after the stock levels in the warehouses and became a manager of the department a year later.
 And recently I became Inventory Operations Manager.

-Can you tell us a bit about what the STAR programme like?
+Tell us a bit about the STAR programme

 Going from a supervisor role into a manager can be a tough transition, how did the company support you through that?